 Best joined Bournemouth for three months in August 2006, and scored three times during his spell at Dean Court.
 It was at Yeovil though, that Best really caught the attention of his employers Southampton.
 After joining The Glovers in November 2006, he went on a goal scoring spree for the League One side, netting 10 in 15.
 Best returned to St Marys in March 2007 and helped Saints earn a play-off spot.
 Best scored his first ever goal for the club in an amazing 6-0 win at Wolves on 31st March 2007.
 He followed that up with the only goal in the penultimate game of the season at Norwich on April 28th, and a brace on the last day against Southend.
 Although he was still green, Best worked hard and showed signs that he could become a very good player.
 He performed less well in the play-off semi final second leg at Derby however.
-Best did provide the assist for Viafara's second goal of the night, but also scored an unlucky goal and blasted a penalty wide of the post in the shoot out.
+Best did provide the assist for Viafara's second goal of the night, but also scored an unfortunate own-goal and blasted a penalty wide of the post in the shoot out.

 On July 5th 2007 Best moved to Coventry for a tribunal set fee of £650,000 after his contract at Southampton had expired.
 He made his Sky Blues debut on 11th August 2007 in a 4-1 win at Barnsley.
-Best had a passable first season at The Ricoh Arena, scoring 9 times in 40 matches.
+Best had a passable first season at The Ricoh Arena, scoring nine times in forty matches.
 His first goal for the club came in a 3-0 Carling Cup win over Notts County on 14th August 2007.
 He was less prolific in his second season, scoring just four times in 2008/09.
 One of those goals came in a 4-1 win over former club Southampton on 4th October 2008.
 Best returned to form in 2009/10, starting the campaign in prolific fashion.
 He scored five in five in the month of September, which led to a January move to Championship runaway leaders Newcastle.

 Chris Hughton signed Best on transfer deadline day for an undisclosed fee on a three and a half year contract.
 Best made his debut for The Toon on 5th February in the club's 5-1 battering of Cardiff.
 The former Saints man struggled to make much of an impact in his first few months at St James Park however, failing to score once for them in 2009/10.